 There are a few ways you can make a power of attorney or enduring power of attorney.

-The Public Trustee can prepare your documentation if you appoint them as your attorney.
+The Public Trustee can prepare this documentation for eligible customers.

 Engage a solicitor - find a lawyer near you on the Law Society of SA website.

 The easiest way to make an enduring power of attorney is to buy an Enduring Power of Attorney Kit, developed by the Legal Services Commission.
 The kit includes the forms you'll need and explains how to complete and use them.
 It also has detailed instructions and answers to common questions.
 If you're still uncertain after reading the kit, it's advisable to seek legal advice.

 Purchase a do-it-yourself kit online or from Service SA:

 Extra forms can be purchased from Service SA or downloaded for free from the Land Services SA website (if the forms don't open immediately, save them to your computer and open them from there):